Yutaka Take: Early life

-Yutaka was born in Kyoto on March 15, 1969, to Kunihiko and Yoko Take.
+Yutaka was born in Kyoto on March 15, 1969, to Kunihiko Take and Yoko Take.
 Kunihiko was also a notable jockey, nicknamed "The wizard of the turf" during his prime.
 Take followed in his father's footsteps, and made his debut as a jockey in 1987.

 Career

 In 1987, he became the first rookie to ride 69 winners in one season.
 In the following year he became the youngest jockey to achieve 100 wins and won the Kikuka Sho riding Super Creek.
 Two years later, he was named the overall champion jockey by the Japan Racing Association (JRA), a title he held continuously until 1999 (apart from in 1991).

 On April 3, 2003, Take appeared on a celebrity edition of Quiz $ Millionaire, and answered the final question (worth ¥10,000,000) incorrectly.
 Take would leave with ¥1,000,000.

-In 2005 he won the Japanese Triple Crown of Thoroughbred Racing (Satsuki Sho, Tokyo Yushun, Kikuka Sho) with Deep Impact, the second undefeated horse that has won the classic.
+In 2005, he won the Japanese Triple Crown of Thoroughbred Racing (Satsuki Sho, Tokyo Yushun, Kikuka Sho) with Deep Impact, the second undefeated horse that has won the classic.
 That year, Take achieved 212 victories, the most victories for any jockey in a single year.

 On March 25, 2007, Take won the Takamatsunomiya Kinen at Chukyo Racecourse aboard Suzuka Phoenix.
 The win gave Take a Group One victory for the 20th consecutive racing season.
 Also in 2007, Take won his fourth Japan Cup Dirt in seven years.
 Take was the recipient of the 2017 Longines and IFHA International Award of Merit, which recognizes distinguished horsemen and horsewomen for lifelong contributions to Thoroughbred racing.
 He was the first jockey to win that award.

-Take has also made appearances in equine-related television shows and commercials, including a collaboration ad between the JRA and Neon Genesis Evangelion; as well as several commercials for Uma Musume Pretty Derby, of which Take has also made a cameo appearance in the anime adaptation.
+Take has also made appearances in equine-related television shows and commercials, including a collaboration ad between the JRA and Neon Genesis Evangelion; as well as several commercials for Umamusume: Pretty Derby, of which Take has also made a cameo appearance in the anime adaptation.